Updated June 30, 2018

 Special Agent of U.S. Census of 1880.
 [Class_Report]

 *In military service.

 *Snoddy, William Howard.
 1918.
 Gillette, Wyo.
 [Colorado_College]

-A small free pamphlet made for a self-guided walking tour of Gillette Avenue.
-Has history of each building and historical and recent photos.
+The walking tour pamphlet is made for a self-guided walking tour of Gillette Avenue.
+It has the history of each building and includes historical and recent photos.